-What are the Services Provided by Lawn Care Businesses?
+What are the Services Provided by a Lawn Care Business?

-Businesses present many opportunities and challenges.
-In this section, we’ll provide an overview of lawn care businesses, the services they provide, and some of the critical operational challenges they face.
+Companies present many opportunities and challenges.
+In this section, we’ll provide an overview of a lawn care business, the services they provide, and some of the critical operational challenges they face.
 When we think of lawn care, our thoughts often turn to the dreaded chore of lawn mowing.
 However, there’s much more involved in lawn care other than cutting grass.
-A professional lawn care business often provides numerous services to its residential and commercial clients beyond lawn mowing, including:
+Professional lawn care businesses often provide numerous services to its residential and commercial clients beyond lawn mowing, including:

 - brush removal

 - property renovations

 Most customers begin by hiring a professional lawn business to provide three essential services: lawn mowing, fertilization, and chemical application.
 These services are the ‘bread and butter’ of any business in lawn care.
 However, the above list of additional services can become a very profitable revenue stream.
 Customers seek services such as landscape design, property renovations, and property renovations in higher-income neighborhoods, high-end cottages, and high-end rental units.

 A lawn care and landscaping business typically relies on building a base of repeat customers within a particular geographic region.
 In most areas of the US, lawn care companies have to plan for downtime during the winter months and peak demand during the spring and summer months.
 To supplement revenues in the offseason, some lawn care companies also offer snow removal services during the winter.

 The lawn care industry can be very competitive, in part because the costs of entry are relatively low.
 With a relatively small investment in equipment, almost anyone can launch such a business.
 Start-ups tend to serve between 20 – 30 customers every week, while more extensive landscaping businesses can build a clientele of several hundred per week.

 What are the Challenges Facing Lawn Care Businesses?